 Aaron Rodgers explains what makes Bill Belichick the greatest coach of all time

-Rodgers breaks down what makes Belichick the NFL's greatest coach originally appeared on NBC Sports Boston
+Rodgers breaks down what makes Belichick the NFL's greatest coach originally appeared on NBC Sports Chicago

 Bill Belichick has faced plenty of criticism for the Patriots' unconventional coaching setup and poor start to the 2022 season.
 But opinions of Belichick outside New England still haven't changed.